 Not having these pieces gave me no chance to win, place, or compete.

-I had good legs and was lean but I was the true Bird Man of natural bodybuilding.
+I had good legs and I was lean.
+But overall I was the true Bird Man of natural bodybuilding.

-Being the Bird Man is not good enough to do anything except put money in the promoters pocket.
+Being the Bird Man at a bodybuilding show is not good enough to do anything except put money in the promoters pocket.

-Your best option as a soon to be competing natural bodybuilder would be to find a professional bodybuilding coach or someone with experience in bodybuilding who can tell you what body parts you have and do not have.
+Your best option as a soon to be competing natural bodybuilder would be to find an experienced bodybuilding coach.

 One group of people who you do not want to listen to is your uninitiated friends, gym flunkies, or social media hype men.

-If you have friends who are not keen to the game then what can they do to help you?
-They would not know lean if it gave them a Stone Cold Stunner.
+If you have friends who are not keen to the physique game then what can they do to help you?

-But the truth of the matter is that you are not.
-Not even close.
+But the truth of the matter is that you are probably not all the way in.

-You are not lean and “holding water” as your friends say.
+What if the truth is that you are not lean and “holding water” as your friends say?

-Find an objective bodybuilding coach who will tell you the truth.
-This will allow you to focus on what body parts you need to work on in order to build a complete and stage-worthy physique.
+Find an objective bodybuilding coach (like me) who will tell you the truth.
+This will allow you to focus on what you need to work on in order to build a stage-worthy physique.